phoenixding/scdiff2/README.md

 As the scale of the single-cell RNA-seq datasets is ever-increasing (from hundred cells ->tens of thousand cells and even more.
 The memory and time efficiency for the original scdiff is becoming a bottleneck of its application.
 Here, we have been developing the next version, scdiff2, that uses HDF5, Sparse-matrix, and multi-threading techniques to reduce the resource requirement of the program while improving the efficiency.
-Besides, we also incorporated many popular clustering and trajectory methods (mostly implemented by scanpy https://scanpy.readthedocs.io/en/stable) in a "prerun" program to learn an initial trajectory for future refinement (by HMM-like Probabilistic graphical models).
+Besides, we also incorporated many popular clustering and trajectory methods (mostly implemented by scanpy https://scanpy.readthedocs.io/en/stable) in a "prerun" program to learn an initial trajectory for the future PGM refinement (by HMM-like Probabilistic graphical models).
-scdiff now can finish processing 40k cells (~10k genes/cell) within 4 hours @ a desktop: Ryzen 3500 6 cores, 16G RAM).
+scdiff2 now can finish processing 40k cells (~10k genes/cell) within 4 hours @ a desktop: Ryzen 3500 6 cores, 16G RAM) with PGM refinement.
+Without the PGM refinement, it can complete in a few minutes ()

 2. New scdiff2 now is fully customizable!
 (It has many moving pieces and each piece can be customized/modified).
 The selection of the root node (cells) is critical for the tree-structure cell trajectory inference.
 In scdiff2, we combined the trajectory from PAGA (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1663-x)